rbenrax/upyOS/README.md

 - upyOS remote development:
       - Start in remote mcu telnet service (utelnet start)
       - Start in remote mcu ftpserver service (uftpd start)
-      - Install in local machine curlftpfs package
+      - Install in local machine ~~curlftpfs~~(The curlftpfs package is considered unmaintained, and removed fron Linux distros) use instead ftpfs package in my owns repositories
-      - In local machine mount remote directory with "curlftpfs user@<mcuip> <local path>"
+      - In local machine mount remote directory with ~~curlftpfs user@<mcuip> <local path>~~ see ftpfs instructions
-      - With Tonny you can develop in <local path>
+      - With Tonny you can develop in <local path> mounted directory
       - Access with telnet to the mcu console ip to run commands and programs

 - Added user and password authentication to access by telnet and ftp servers, user and password are stored in /etc/system.conf file, if no password is set then authentication is disabled.